jasongrimes/grimesit-mm/_pages/services.md

 ![full](/assets/images/feature-development-ltr.jpg){: .full}

-Grimes IT specializes in web application development--building software applications that run on the web.
+Grimes IT specializes in web application development---building software applications that run on the web.

 So what is the "full stack"?
-Think of a web app as being stacked together like bricks or a card deck, from a variety of technology choices.
+Think of a web app as being stacked together, like bricks or a card deck, from a variety of technology choices.
 A full-stack developer can work on all the technologies up and down the stack.